-The function type(), applied to an identification variable, evaluates to the entity name of the referenced entity.
+The function type(), applied to an identification variable or to an entity-valued or embeddable-valued path expression, evaluates to the concrete type, that is, the Java Class, of the referenced entity or embeddable.
 This is mainly useful when dealing with entity inheritance hierarchies.